MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 - Occasionally in the course content, you'll see a job title placefolder subbed out as something tech related

-- We also did a "read a job posting" exercise where the job postings were Software Related.
+- We also did a "read a job posting" exercise where the job postings were Software related

 ### Generic Resume Advice